 Why is a retainer important?
 Because teeth move for a lifetime.

 Scientific studies (Little et. al.) prove that teeth move throughout life.
-If the teeth are not held by retainers after treatment, there is 80% probability that teeth will visibly shift again.
+If the teeth are not held by retainers after orthodontic treatment, there is an 80% probability that teeth will visibly shift again.
 For this reason, we recommend wearing retainers to ensure a lasting smile.

 Modern retainer systems for long-term stability